Masahiro-Kondo-AIST/MphImplicit/readme.md

 reading cubolid file (*.boid).

 3."source" contains the main solver for MPH-I calculations.
-To complie it, run
+To complie it , run

 ```
 > make
 ```
 in the source directory.
+Then, an executable "MphImplicit", which is for 2D single thread calculation, is created with g++.

 4.Then, back to the case directory, and launch

 ```
 > ./execute.sh
 ```
+Make sure that the execute.sh points the correct executable.

 The solver starts with reading parameter file (*.data) and particle file (*.grid).